kimden/stk-code/README.md

 ## Important branches

-* [master](https://github.com/kimden/stk-code/): contains an old but stable version, which cannot be suddenly broken by recent commits (as almost all of them are currently in `command-manager-prototype` branch).

-* [command-manager-prototype](https://github.com/kimden/stk-code/tree/command-manager-prototype): contains all the latest commits, starting from introduction of command manager.
-As there are too many commits already, it will be merged into `master` branch soon, but not before the long-term database structure and similar important things are defined.
+* [master](https://github.com/kimden/stk-code/): contains the latest version.
+For a few years, it contained old commits, while new commits were on `command-manager-prototype` branch.
+Use this branch if you want to deploy your own server.

 * [command-manager-2x](https://github.com/kimden/stk-code/tree/command-manager-2x): the branch combining `command-manager-prototype` and [BalanceSTK2](https://github.com/Alayan-stk-2/stk-code/tree/BalanceSTK2), which is currently the source code of 2.X development version.
 This branch might not have the latest commits, its purpose is to store game results while testing 2.X version.
+It will be changed to have commits from `master` instead of `command-manager-prototype`, which is now deprecated.

 * [local-client](https://github.com/kimden/stk-code/tree/local-client): the version of client with some optimizations and edits, used by kimden.
 For now, this is the only branch of this repo that is really intended for client-side usage.